 Hours to go: 25 Hours

-I also have a YouTube channel – My TEFL Adventures – crossing borders; learning new things and making friends…; it is currently empty as I have not *really* started my adventures…I am currently working within the educational sector as a Support Worker for the Deaf.
+I also have a YouTube channel – My TEFL Adventures – crossing borders; learning new things and making friends…; it is currently empty as I have not *really* started my adventures…I am currently working to save some pennies so I can get myself over to Asia (or anywhere else that takes my fancy) as soon as possible!.
 If you wish to see my full CV; please feel free to contact me or head over to my eResume here.